 Ofcom arrived to test the transmission equipment in the second week of May 2009 and all three sites passed with flying colours , the Ofcom engineers congratulated the volunteers on the standard of the installations and three weeks of test transmissions followed.

 June 6th 2009 was chosen for the station’s launch as it coincided with the annual Stonehaven Feein’ Market.
 At 11 am, amongst the festivities, the station was officially opened by the local MP, Sir Robert Smith.
 Mearns FM was on the air!

 In April 2020 Mearns FM was successful in a bid to increase power at all 3 transmitters and install a new transmitter at Portlethen church hall.
 This will improve coverage across South Aberdeenshire, half the funding needed to replace 4 transmitters was granted from Aberdeenshire Council and we are very grateful for that help.
-We will also open a new studio in Portlethen church hall financed by the National Lottery awards for all program.
+We will also open a new studio in Portlethen church hall part-financed by the National Lottery awards for all program.
 Mearns FM also launched on DAB digital radio across North-East Scotland in July 2020 expanding our coverage.